Introduction

 2. Discuss the questions.

-3. Add your answers to the questions in the collaborative space in Teams.
+3. Write your answers to the questions in your exercise book.

-4. Regroup in new groups of 4 so that there is someone from each source station in the group.
+4. Regroup in new groups one two groups of 5 and one of 4 so that there is someone from each source station in the group.

 5. Share your findings with the group.
-Write the information in your personal class notebook.
+Write in your exercise book the information given to you from the other three groups.

 6. Make, as a group, a prediction as to the topic and concerns of this play.